Business and human rights at Deka

 The German Supply Chain Act (Lieferkettensorgfaltspflichtengesetz—LkSG) came fully into force on January 1, 2023.
 The aim of the law is to protect fundamental human rights in companies' supply chains and, in particular, to enforce the prohibition of child and forced labour.
 Environmental concerns are also relevant here if they lead to human rights violations or serve to protect human health.
 In the first phase, the LkSG applies to companies that generally employ at least 3,000 workers in Germany.
 This means that DekaBank also falls within the scope of the LkSG.
 The implementation of the associated requirements has been carried out for DekaBank and its suppliers as well as for the subsidiaries, over which DekaBank exercises a determining influence.

 To prepare for the implementation of the law, the initial situation and scope of application for the LkSG were analysed and the specific need for action was defined for DekaBank and the other relevant companies in the Deka Group.
 Responsibilities for the initial implementation of the legal requirements and for ensuring compliance with these requirements on a permanent basis were also defined.
-In the course of implementing the legal requirements, a chief human rights officer was appointed by the end of the 2022 financial year and a complaints procedure was set up in accordance with the requirements of the LkSG.
+In the course of implementing the legal requirements, a chief human rights officer, Christoph Kehr-von Plettenberg, was appointed by the end of the 2022 financial year and a complaints procedure was set up in accordance with the requirements of the LkSG.
 In 2023 appropriate measures have been initiated to implement the LkSG, including risk analyses for the bank's own business division and direct suppliers.
 As required by the LkSG DekaBank reports transparently on the results of the analyses and the measures derived and published the policy statement required by the LkSG.

 Modern Slavery Act (MSA)